stephenfjohnson/coffee-offering/src/pages/about/about.md

 ## Create Company Account

-Create a **Company Account** and share your digital coffee offerings with interested buyers.
+Create a **Company Account** and publish your coffee offerings for viewers to search in the Global Inventory.

-## Create Customer Account

-Create a **Customer Account** and search a global inventory of coffee offerings from origins worldwide.